RazrFalcon/ttf-parser/c-api/README.md

-A mostly complete C bindings to the Rust's `ttf-parser` library.
+C bindings to the Rust's `ttf-parser` library.

+Provides access only to most common methods.
+See *Missing API*.

 ## Build